fmount/openstack-ceph-collection/cephadm_deploy/README.md

-# Deploy a TripleO free LAB
+# Deploy a TripleO free Ceph LAB

 The purpose of this section is to create a POC where cephadm and its related tripleo-ansible playbooks can be run without the complexity of the whole TripleO context.